DataDog/integrations-extras/choreo/README.md

 ### Installation

-Setting up Datadog observability for your Private Data Plane requires support from the WSO2 team.
-Please reach out to your WSO2 Account Manager or [contact us here][3] so that the WSO2 team can set up the Datadog agent in the cluster.
+Setting up Datadog observability for your private data plane requires support from the WSO2 team.
+Reach out to your WSO2 Account Manager or [contact us here][3] so that the WSO2 team can set up the Datadog Agent in the cluster.

-Once the Datadog agent has been installed by the WSO2 team, you can install this integration in your Datadog account.
+Once the Datadog Agent has been installed by the WSO2 team, you can install this integration in your Datadog account.

 ### Configuration

-For the Datadog agent to collect metrics from Ballerina components running in Choreo, the pods need to be annotated as follows.
-Please refer [Autodiscovery Integration Templates][4] for more information.
+For the Datadog Agent to collect metrics from Ballerina components running in Choreo, the pods need to be annotated as follows.
+See [Kubernetes Integrations Autodiscovery][4] for more information.

 ```yaml
 apiVersion: v1